HOUSE RESOLUTION NO. 1

 (4) A member who is present shall vote unless the member has disclosed a conflict of interest to the House.

-H50-200.
-Changing a vote.
+H50-210.
+Changing a vote -- consent required.
 (1) A representative may move to change the representative's vote within 1 legislative day of the vote.
 The motion is nondebatable.
 The motion must be made on Order of Business No. 9, motions.
-All of the members present and voting shall consent to the change in order for it to be effective.
+All of the members present and voting are required to consent to the change in order for it to be effective.

 (2) The representative making the motion shall first specify the bill number, the question, and the original vote tally.
 A vote may not be changed if it would affect the outcome of legislation.